invisibleroads/invisibleroads-tutorials/dance-salsa.rst

 Matador
 ^^^^^^^
 - :ref:`Right cross break`
-- Man left steps forward to his left, raising his connected right arm and passing the woman on his right.
+- Man left steps forward to his left, raising his connected right arm from his left to his right as though he were swinging a cape and passing the woman on his right.
 - Man crosses his left foot in front of his right foot to prepare for a counterclockwise spin.
 - Man tosses his connected right arm diagonally forward to his right so that the woman turns clockwise.
 - Man spins counterclockwise to face the woman.